James Outman Player Props: Dodgers vs. Reds

-The Los Angeles Dodgers, including James Outman (.074 batting average in his past 10 games), battle starter Brandon Williamson and the Cincinnati Reds at Great American Ball Park, Wednesday at 7:10 PM ET.
+On Thursday, James Outman (.074 slugging percentage in past 10 games, with zero home runs) and the Los Angeles Dodgers play the Cincinnati Reds, whose starting pitcher will be Graham Ashcraft.
+First pitch is at 12:35 PM ET.

-In his previous game he had a hitless performance (0-for-2) against the Yankees.
+He had a hitless showing in his most recent game (0-for-2) against the Yankees.

 James Outman Game Info & Props vs. the Reds